liuyuanlong1994/06-web/README.md

     * Grab the year using `.string` (or `.contents[0]`).
   </details>

-2. Loop over list from Part 1, use requests to download the CSV files from.
+2. Loop over your list from Part 1, and use requests to download the CSV files from.
    You will format them like so:

    ```